100xDevs-hkirat/Week-1-assignment-with-tests/01-js/README.md

 3. To tests for all the problems of this week run ```npx jest ./tests/```

 #### Development Setup
-1. If you have Node.js locally, you should run these on your machine
+1. If you have Node.js locally, you should run these on your machine.
 2. If you don't, you can copy these over to repl.it and run it there.